Frequently Asked Questions Regarding Notre Dame High School’s Endowed Scholarship Funds

 How Do I Begin the Process?

-For more information on how you can establish a legacy at Notre Dame High School to benefit deserving students, call the Advancement Office and speak to Brett Lowart, President at (818) 933-3610.
+For more information on how you can establish a legacy at Notre Dame High School to benefit deserving students, please contact Brett Lowart, NDHS President at (818) 933-3610 or firstname.lastname@example.org.